kleinbottle/css-colors/docs/manual.typ

 This standardization aims to provide a consistent color naming scheme across the Web, and has remained relatively stable.
 It is this set of color names that forms the basis for this module.
 How the CSS colors were given their rather idiosyncratic names is explained in a lighthearted but factual fashion by Alex Sexton in this #link("https://www.youtube.com/watch?v=HmStJQzclHc")[this You Tube video] #cite(<CSShistory>).

 There are 147 "recognized CSS color keyword names" all of which are unique.
 But of these, only 138 have uniwue Hex values.
 This means that there are nine pairs of named colors that share the same hex value.

+// Make a table of aliased hex colors with different names and show it in appendix.

 === CSS colors vis-a-vis Typst

 Typst ships with #link("https://typst.app/docs/reference/visualize/color/#predefined-colors")[eighteen predefined colors] which include the sixteen named colors, plus `orange`, plus one more color named `eastern`.
 The color `eastern` is undefined in the CSS colors.

 The remaining seventeen colors have identical names, but---with the exception of `white` and `black`---they have different RGB/Hex values, as tabulated below.

+// Might also be judicious to move this to an Appendix.
+Then the main text flow will be visually uninterrupted.

 #show table.cell.where(y: 0): smallcaps
 #show table.cell.where(y: 0): strong